How To Make Money With Airbnb – The Complete Guide

 Income Taxes

-Generally, extra income is reported to the IRS using form 1099.
-You might also be able to deduct your cleaning fees and insurance as business expenses, reducing your taxable income.
-Talk with a tax professional to make sure you’ve got all of your bases covered.
+Additional income typically gets reported using form 1099.
+You may deduct cleaning fees and insurance as business expenses, reducing taxable income.
+Consult a tax professional to ensure complete compliance.

 How Do You Increase Airbnb Revenue?